Colorado Court Records

 - Booking: The arresting officer takes the arrestee into custody and books them on criminal charges.
 The booking process includes collecting personally identifying information, a full-body search, fingerprinting, and mugshots.

 - If granted, posting bail means that all arrested persons should be taken into custody by default.
-However, the option of bail depends on several factors, such as the crime's severity, the community's safety, the arrestee's financial capacity, employment status, and the individual's ties to the community.
+However, the option of bail depends on several factors, including the severity of the crime, the community's safety, the arrestee's financial capacity, employment status, and the individual's ties to the community.

-- An indictment: Here, the D.A. prepares a written document that states the arrestee as having committed a crime under the relevant laws
+- An indictment: Here, the D.A. prepares a written document that states the arrestee has committed a crime under the relevant laws

 - An advisement/arraignment: a court hearing that officially notifies the defendant of the charges